lauracondon/pands-project2021/README.md

 import matplotlib.pyplot as plt import seaborn as sns
 ```
-Python comes with a range of ready to use inbuilt commands but it also allows for the importation of libraries in order to increase its capabilities.
-The following modules and libraries are used in analysis.py:
+Python comes with a range of inbuilt commands but it also allows you to import libraries and modules in order to increase its capabilities.
+The following libraries are used in analysis.py:

 - [pandas](https://pandas.pydata.org/) - a Python library used for data analysis and manipulation.
-It prides itself on being "fast, powerful, flexible and easy to use" [1].
-In analysis.py pandas is used to import the iris dataset and to create the numeric summaries outputted to summary.txt.
+It prides itself on being "fast, powerful, flexible and easy to use" **[1]**.
+In analysis.py pandas is used to import the iris dataset and to create the numeric summaries that are outputted to summary.txt.
 - [Matplotlib](https://matplotlib.org/) - a Python library used to create data visualizations.
-According to its slogan it "makes easy things easy and hard things possible" [2].
-In analysis.py matplotlib is used to create and save scatter plots and is used to perform various actions on seaborn plots including adding titles and saving to png.
+According to its slogan it "makes easy things easy and hard things possible" **[2]**.
+In analysis.py, Matplotlib is used to create and save scatter plots and to perform various actions on seaborn graphs including adding titles and saving to png.
 - [seaborn](https://seaborn.pydata.org/index.html) - a Python library used to create data visualizations.
-It is based on Matploblib but its more streamlined approach allows you to "focus on what the different elements of your plots mean, rather than on the details of how to draw them" [3].
-In analysis.py it is used to create histograms, box plots, violin plots and to plot pairs of variables using pairplot.
+It is based on Matploblib but its more streamlined approach allows you to "focus on what the different elements of your plots mean, rather than on the details of how to draw them" **[3]**.
+In analysis.py it is used to create histograms, box plots, violin plots and pair plots.

 ```
-iris = pd.read_csv("iris.data", names = ["sepal length", "sepal width", "petal length", "petal width", "class"])
+iris = pd.read_csv("iris.data", names = ["sepal length", "sepal width", "petal length", "petal width", "species"])
 ```
-Fisher's Iris dataset is read into the analysis.py as a DataFrame, so that various subdivisions, calculations and data visualizations can be performed on it [4].
-Using 'names =', names are assigned to each of the five columns in the dataset in order to make them easy to work with in the code [5].
+Fisher's Iris dataset is read into analysis.py as a DataFrame so that various subdivisions, calculations and data visualizations can be done with it **[4]**.
+Using *names =* names are assigned to each of the five columns in the dataset, in order to make them easy to work with in the code **[5]**.

 ### **Step 2 - Set Default Style**